Inventory Management: Inventory Management Techniques

 How JIT Works

-Just in time inventory management is built around agile ordering and manufacturing.
+Just in time inventory management process is built around agile ordering and manufacturing.
 It requires planning and forethought to avoid supply shortages if demand increases.

 Here are the main components of a just in time inventory model: